kartonfarkas/api_docs/source/suite/program_resources.rst

 Querying Used Program Resources
 ===============================

-Lists the resources of a customer in an external service and provides information about where the customer uses the external service.
+Lists the resources of a customer in an external service and provides information about in which program the customer uses the external service.
 It can be narrowed to items within a service.

 Endpoint
 --------